dpayne/aerospike-cli/README.md

 Sanitizers can be enabled by configuring CMake with `-DUSE_SANITIZER=<Address | Memory | MemoryWithOrigins | Undefined | Thread | Leak | 'Address;Undefined'>`.

-#### Static Analyzers
+#### Linter

-Static Analyzers can be enabled by setting `-DUSE_STATIC_ANALYZER=<clang-tidy | iwyu | cppcheck>`, or a combination of those in quotation marks, separated by semicolons.
+Enable clang tidy linter with `-DENABLE_LINTER=ON`.
+Specific static analyzers can be enabled by setting `-DENABLE_LINTER=<clang-tidy | iwyu | cppcheck>`, or a combination of those in quotation marks, separated by semicolons.
-By default, analyzers will automatically find configuration files such as `.clang-format`.
+By default, analyzers will automatically find configuration files such as `.clang-tidy`.
 Additional arguments can be passed to the analyzers by setting the `CLANG_TIDY_ARGS`, `IWYU_ARGS` or `CPPCHECK_ARGS` variables.

 #### Ccache

 Ccache can be enabled by configuring with `-DUSE_CCACHE=<ON | OFF>`.

+#### Static Build

+Enable fully static build with `-DENABLE_STATIC=ON`.
+This will trigger a full glibc build from source.